NiravBhattLab/BiCA/README.md

-# BiCA: Effective Biomedical Dense Retrieval with Citation-Aware Hard Negatives
+# BiCA: Effective Biomedical Dense Retrieval with Citation-Aware Hard Negatives (AAAI2026 Oral 🥳)

 This repository contains the code for a pipeline to train and evaluate a biomedical retrieval model using the GPL framework.
 The pipeline consists of three main stages: building a corpus with hard negatives, training the model, and evaluating its performance on various benchmark datasets.
 All fine-tuned models and created datasets are available in this [HuggingFace Collection](https://huggingface.co/collections/bisectgroup/bica-65f65bccb76ab963c3cc8f92).